FK Partizani Tirana: Rise in opposition (1965–1993)

 The 1992–93 campaign proved to be last truly successful one for the club, as they managed to win their 7th double in their history.
 They won the Kategoria Superiore in a season where Edmond Dosti became Partizani's first league top goalscorer since Agim Murati in 1979, and they won the Albanian Cup after defeating Albpetrol Patos in the final.
 After winning the double Partizani faced Icelandic side ÍA Akranes in the preliminary round of the European Cup.
-They earned a goalless draw in the first leg in Tiranë before losing 3–0 in Akranes, where all 3 goals came in the second half.
+They earned a goalless draw in the first leg in Tirana before losing 3–0 in Akranes, where all 3 goals came in the second half.
 Following the fall of communism in Albania clubs struggled to support themselves financially and Partizani was also heavily reliant on the Albanian Army's support along with the communist regime.
 The fall of communism made it difficult for Partizani to be sustainable as a club, which in turn caused the club problems for the next 20 years.

 Post-communist era (1993–2008)

 After winning the double in 1993 Partizani began to decline in terms of power, and the club was taken over by businessman Albert Xhani in 1994.
 Because Teuta Durrës had finished 2nd in the league and won the cup, Partizani were given a place in the UEFA Cup as the third-placed team, and they faced Turkish side Fenerbahçe in 1995, whom they lost 6–0 to on aggregate as they struggled against far superior opposition.
 Partizani continued to struggle to compete domestically with their only success coming in 1997 as they won the Albanian Cup.
-The club's fortunes continued to worsen and they found themselves in bottom spot in the league and the club eventually experienced relegated for the first time in its history at the end of the 1999–00 season.
+The club's fortunes continued to worsen and they found themselves in bottom spot in the league and the club eventually experienced relegation for the first time in its history at the end of the 1999–00 season.
 The spent one season in the Albanian First Division, as they won the division title and earned promotion at the first attempt.
 During their first season back in the top flight they managed a respectable third-place finish which qualified them for the UEFA Cup, where they were drawn against Israeli side Hapoel Tel Aviv, whom they lost 5–1 to on aggregate as they failed to progress to the next round.